Nicholas Newman: Summer's paternity

+Addiction (2026)

+In 2026, an addiction was introduced for the character of Nicholas.
+Following an overdose during the May 28 episode, Morrow spoke with TV Insider disclosing that the near-fatal event may not be the rock bottom moment for his character.
+"OD seems pretty rock bottom-y, but the fans will just have to stay tuned.
+There's still more runway here to go.
+This isn't going to be a quick fix for him," he told the website.
+Michael Maloney of TV Insider called Morrow's continued work during the storyline was a "reminder how addiction can happen to anyone and should never be judged".

 Storylines

 Business tycoon Victor Newman (Eric Braeden) and his socialite wife Nikki Newman's (Melody Thomas Scott) marriage deteriorates and they decide to divorce.
 However, they end up conceiving a child.
 A son, Nicholas, is born on New Year's Eve of 1988.
 Nick grows up with two prominent men in his life, his father and stepfather Jack Abbott (Peter Bergman).
 Much like his older sister Victoria Newman (Amelia Heinle), Nick is sent to boarding school at a young age.
 In 1994, Nick returns to Genoa City, a typical sixteen-year-old teenager.
 He briefly dates Amy Wilson (Julianne Morris), but soon falls for her best friend, new resident Sharon Collins (Sharon Case).
 Nick and Sharon fall deeply in love, as she earns Victor's love and trust.
 However, Nikki is outraged, as she thinks Sharon, who is struggling financially, happens to be using Nick to get to the Newman fortune.
 Nonetheless, the relationship continues to blossom.
 Nick believes that Sharon is a virgin and agrees to wait for her, however, her ex-boyfriend Matt Clark shows up in town to expose Sharon's secret.
 It is revealed that Sharon gave birth to a daughter at age sixteen, which she gave up for adoption.
 Nick and Sharon briefly split because of this, but soon reunite.
 They continue to face problems, such as Sharon being raped by Matt.
 When Matt is nearly shot to death, Nick becomes the main suspect and is sent to jail.
 He eventually returns home and marries Sharon.
 She quickly becomes insecure in her marriage and stops using birth control, which results in a pregnancy.
 Months later, a premature son, Noah Newman, is welcomed.
 When it is feared that Noah would die at birth, Sharon's best friend, Grace Turner, tracks down her long-lost daughter, Cassie.
 However, when Noah lives, Grace attempts to keep Cassie as her own, but soon relinquishes her back to Sharon.
 Nick develops a bond with Cassie and becomes her father figure.
 Sharon and Nick's marriage weakens for months after he cheats on her with a manipulative Grace.
 However, they soon reunite during a custody battle over Cassie, where they are pronounced her official parents.